Yield: 6 to 8

 Place ¼ cup of the hazelnuts in a small food processor or spice grinder and pulse until they resemble a fine meal.
 Crack or half part of the remaining hazelnuts and set aside the cracked and whole nuts.

 Reserve half of the raspberries.
 Stir the remaining berries into the batter.
-Pour the batter into the prepared pan.
-Top with the reserved raspberries and the reserved whole and halved hazelnuts.
+Pour batter into the prepared pan.
+Top with the reserved raspberries and remainder of whole and halved hazelnuts.